Operational risk management

-We define operational risk as the risk of loss that we may incur resulting from inadequate or failed internal processes, people and systems or from external events.
-We recognize that operational risk includes information technology risk, operations risk, legal risk, human resources risk, tangible asset risk, regulatory change risk and reputational risk.
-We have determined risk management policies for each kind of risk.
-MHBK, MHTB, MHSC, TCSB, Mizuho Americas, etc., respectively manage operational risk in an appropriate manner pursuant to risk management policies determined by MHFG.
+We define operational risk as the risk of losses that may be incurred resulting from inadequate or failed internal processes or systems, human error, or external events.
+We control operational risk management for the Mizuho group as a whole.
+Considering that operational risk includes information technology risk, operations risk, legal risk, human capital risk, tangible asset risk, regulatory risk, and reputational risk, we have separately determined the fundamental risk management policies for these different types of risk.
+We manage the operational risk associated with our principal banking subsidiaries and other core group companies while monitoring the state of group–wide operational risk.

-MHFG, MHBK, MHTB, MHSC, TCSB, etc., share common rules for data gathering, and we measure operational risk on a regular basis, taking into account possible future loss events and the changes in the business environment and internal management.
+To manage operational risk, we set common rules for data gathering to develop various databases shared by the group and measure operational risk as operational VAR on a regular basis, taking into account possible future loss events and changes in the business environment and internal management.

-We have established and are strengthening management methods and systems to appropriately identify, assess, measure, monitor and control the operational risks which arise from the growing sophistication and diversification of financial operations and developments relating to information technology by utilizing control self–assessments and improving measurement methods.
+We have established and are strengthening management methods and systems to appropriately identify, assess, measure, monitor, and control the operational risks that arise from the growing sophistication and diversification of financial operations and developments relating to information technology by utilizing control self–assessments and improving measurement methods.

 An autonomous method of risk management in which risk inherent in operations is identified and, after evaluating and monitoring risks that remain despite implementing risk control, the necessary measures are implemented to reduce risk.